 For example, your employer must adapt your workplace to respect physical distancing as much as possible.
 They must also provide protective equipment if necessary as well as regularly clean and disinfect areas that are frequently touched (tables, counters, handles, bathrooms, etc.).

-The CNESST has prepared a guide and other tools (French only) to guide the return to work in a respectful and safe way.
+The CNESST has prepared a guide and other tools to guide the return to work in a respectful and safe way.

 Important!
 For the moment, not all workplaces are open.
 Dates have been announced for many businesses, but timelines may change.
 Please stay informed by visiting the Quebec government’s website.